Understanding Silica Dust and the OSHA 50-microgram PEL

-There are a couple of reasons I love the team over at IQ Power Tools.
-One is for their dry cut tile saw – you should check it out if you haven’t seen one in action yet.
-The other is that they seem to love numbers as much as I do.
+I love the team over at IQ Power Tools for several reasons.
+First, their dry cut tile saw revolutionizes tile cutting.
+You should check it out if you haven’t seen one in action.
+Second, they seem to love numbers just as much as I do.
 Data-driven geeks of the world, unite!
 In an article discussing a better understanding of silica dust and Table 1 regulations, they break down how much silica dust you can potentially breathe in by making just one cut in a 60 mm (2.36″) paver.

 Just the Facts

 - Data comes from cutting a 2.36″ x 4″ paver

 - The cut removes 1.18 in³ of material, equalling 45 grams